dudu128/DER/README.md

 # DER

-I scratch features of reference data and test data in below folders:
+features of reference data and test data in below folders:
 :file_folder:DER/code/ref_pickle
 :file_folder:DER/code/wrong_pickle
 :warning: There are empty at both folder with 15.pkl/18.pkl cause the test data is all correct

-To get the feature value please run the code:
+To obtain the feature value please run the code:
 :dependabot:DER/code/loadpickle.py